CatherineLi0531/OpenRace/website/docs/doc-overview.md

 ### Analysis

-Next a number of analyses are run.
+Next, a number of analyses are run.
 Each takes the program trace as input and can then be queried for some property in the program trace.

 The core analyses are:
 - **SharedMemory** analysis finds events that could potentially access the same location in memory.
 - **HappensBefore** analysis determines if two events could potentially happen in parallel.
-- **LockSet** tracks what locks are held by an event during execution, and can be used to find if two events share a common lock.
+- **LockSet** tracks what locks are held by an event during execution, and can be used to find out if two events share a common lock.

 See the [Analysis](#analysis) section for more details.